loot/loot/docs/app/usage/settings.rst

 Enable Debug Logging
   If enabled, writes debug output to ``%LOCALAPPDATA%\LOOT\LOOTDebugLog.txt``.
 Debug logging can have a noticeable impact on performance, so it is off by default.

+Display dialog when sorting makes no changes
+  If enabled, when LOOT sorts the load order and makes no changes, it will display a dialog message box saying so.
+If disabled, LOOT will instead display the message in the status bar.

+Warn if the game's paths are in a case-sensitive filesystem If enabled and LOOT detects that the current game is installed in a case-sensitive filesystem (as is usually the case on Linux), it will display a warning message saying so in the General Information card.

 Masterlist prelude source
   The URL of a masterlist prelude file that LOOT uses to update its local copy of the masterlist prelude.